 [Favourite quote/s: “I sure as hell hope I don’t bleed to death.
 That would *suck*.” and “Did I say there’s a petting zoo downstairs?
 NO, there are ghosts downstairs, Arthur!”]

-Now Carrie is a bit of a cult classic and has had some remakes in the past but honestly the 1976 version is my favourite it centres around ‘Carrie White, a shy, friendless 17 year-old girl who is sheltered by her domineering, religious mother, unleashes her telekinetic powers after being humiliated by her classmates at her senior prom.’
+Now Carrie is a bit of a cult classic and has had some remakes in the past but honestly the 1976 version is my favourite it centres around ‘Carrie White, a shy, friendless 17-year-old girl who is sheltered by her domineering, religious mother, unleashes her telekinetic powers after being humiliated by her classmates at her senior prom.’
 It’s one of those movies that you can just really get into and understand, some people are bullied in school this film just shows what happens when that person can fight back (even if it is with mystical powers).

 [Favourite quote/s: “Margaret White: Take that dress off.
 I can see your dirty pillows.
 Carrie: They’re called breasts, mama, and every woman has them“]

-There’s one film that I’ve watched at least 5 times since it came out in cinema here, Crimson Peak: ‘In the aftermath of a family tragedy, an aspiring author is torn between love for her childhood friend and the temptation of a mysterious outsider.
+There’s one film that I’ve watched at least 5 times since it came out in the cinema here, Crimson Peak: ‘In the aftermath of a family tragedy, an aspiring author is torn between love for her childhood friend and the temptation of a mysterious outsider.
 Trying to escape the ghosts of her past, she is swept away to a house that breathes, bleeds – and remembers.’
 The story is incredible, the scenery, the director Guillermo del Toro knows how to execute a horror story brilliantly, the ghosts aren’t like those you’ve seen before and you don’t expect a lot of the twists that happen which is what makes it even more thrilling.

 [Favourite quote/s: “Ghosts are real, this much I know.
 There are things that tie them to a place, very much like they do to us.
 Some remain tethered to a patch of land, a time and date, the spilling of blood, a terrible crime… There are others, others that hold onto an emotion, a drive, loss, revenge, or love.
 Those, they never go away.”

-Last but certainly not least is a relatively new film to the horror scene, The Witch the plot centres on a family in 1630s New England torn apart by the forces of witchcraft, black magic and possession.
-This film quickly became one of my favourites because it’s not a stereotypical horror film, there’s no jump scares. it’s subtle; instead playing on paranoia and deception rather than gruesome blood filled scenes (don’t get me wrong there are some) but at the end of the day the film has an unexpected twist that makes the viewer gasp.
+Last but certainly not least is a relatively new film to the horror scene, The Witch the plot centers on a family in 1630s New England torn apart by the forces of witchcraft, black magic, and possession.
+This film quickly became one of my favourites because it’s not a stereotypical horror film, there’s no jump scares. it’s subtle; instead oplaying on paranoia and deception rather than gruesome blood filled scenes (don’t get me wrong there are some) but at the end of the day the film has an unexpected twist that makes the viewer gasp.
 A must watch if you like psychological and subtle horrors.

 [Favourite quote/s: “Wouldst thou like the taste of butter and a pretty dress?
 Wouldst thou like to live deliciously?”